Edinburgh town walls: Military action

 Although the expected English invasion never materialised after Flodden, the 16th century was a turbulent period in Scotland.
 In 1544 the Earl of Hertford led an English force into Scotland during the War of the Rough Wooing.
 On 6 May, having captured Leith, Hertford's men, under the command of Sir Christopher Morris, blew open the Netherbow Port with their artillery.
 The town was burned over the following three days, "so that neither within the walls nor in the suburbs was left any one house unburnt".

 Further disturbances took place during the troubled reign of Mary, Queen of Scots (1542–1567), and its aftermath.
 In 1558 the Protestant Lords of the Congregation marched on Edinburgh against the Catholic French Regent, Mary of Guise, and were able to take control of the town without difficulty, despite the guards posted at the city gate.
 Following the forced abdication of Queen Mary, Scotland's nobility was divided between her supporters, and those of the infant King James VI, represented by a series of regents.
-Edinburgh was held for the Queen by William Kirkcaldy of Grange, and in May 1571 the town was besieged by the Regent's forces under James Douglas, 4th Earl of Morton.
+During the Marian civil war, Edinburgh Castle was held for the Queen by William Kirkcaldy of Grange, and in May 1571 the town was besieged by the Regent's forces under James Douglas, 4th Earl of Morton.
 Repairs were made to the walls, and the Netherbow was barricaded.
 Nearby houses were pulled down to improve defences, and the siege gun Mons Meg was employed to batter houses outside the wall which were being used by snipers.
 Unable to make any headway, the besiegers withdrew on 20 May.

 Again the defences were strengthened in September, in advance of a second siege which began on 16 October.
 By this stage only ten per cent of Edinburgh's inhabitants remained in the city.
 The besiegers under Regent Mar had only seven guns, and while they did manage to breach the Flodden Wall, the inner defences were too strong for an assault.
 By 21 October the siege was once again lifted.
 A blockade of the town was continued until July 1572 when a truce was agreed.
 Grange retreated into the castle and handed over the town to the Regent's party.
 The siege of Edinburgh Castle continued until May 1573, when it was finally reduced by a battery of guns shipped from England.